w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 `ChildParachainRouter` which only allows for Downward Message Passing from the relay to parachains to occur.

-You can read more about [XCM transport methods here](./learn-xcm-transport.md).
+You can read more about [XCM transport protocols here](./learn-xcm-transport.md).

 :::